prateekraiger/skycanvas/README.md

 ![SkyCanvas Screenshot/Demo](link-to-your-screenshot-or-gif-here)

 SkyCanvas is a modern, interactive web application designed to bring the wonders of NASA's public data and imagery directly to your browser.
-It serves as a personal gateway to explore the cosmos, offering a rich collection of features from daily astronomical pictures to detailed Mars Rover missions and asteroid tracking.
+It serves as a personal gateway to explore the cosmos, offering a rich collection of features from daily astronomical pictures to detailed Mars Rover missions.

 ## ✨ Features